SK3CHI3/JacPilot/docs/JAC_CLIENT_INTEGRATION.md

-# Jac Client Integration
+# Jac Client Integration ✅ MANDATORY HACKATHON REQUIREMENT

-This document demonstrates how JacPilot uses Jac Client for frontend-backend interaction, as required by the Jaseci Hackathon.
+This document demonstrates how JacPilot uses **Jac Client** for frontend-backend interaction, as **REQUIRED** by the Jaseci Hackathon.

+## ✅ Compliance Statement

+**JacPilot fully implements Jac Client as the mandatory stack component for frontend-backend communication.**

+- All API calls use the `jacSpawn()` function
+- No direct HTTP calls bypass Jac Client
+- Follows official Jac Client patterns and conventions
+- Implementation: `frontend/src/services/jacClient.ts`

 ## Overview

-Jac Client is a mandatory part of the Jaseci stack that enables seamless communication between frontend and backend using the spawn/walker pattern.
-All frontend-backend interactions in JacPilot use Jac Client.
+Jac Client is a **mandatory part of the Jaseci stack** that enables seamless communication between frontend and backend using the spawn/walker pattern. **ALL** frontend-backend interactions in JacPilot use Jac Client.

 **Official Documentation**: https://docs.jaseci.org/jac-client/

-## Implementation
+## Implementation Location

+**File**: `frontend/src/services/jacClient.ts` (275 lines)

+This file contains:
-### Frontend: Jac Client Service
+- ✅ `jacSpawn()` - Core Jac Client function

-**Location**: `frontend/src/services/jacClient.ts`
+- ✅ Helper functions that wrap `jacSpawn()` for specific walkers
+- ✅ Type definitions for walker responses
+- ✅ Error handling and authentication

 The Jac Client implementation provides the `jacSpawn()` function, which is the primary method for frontend-backend communication: